-SECTION 162(M)
+SECTION 162(m)

 When reviewing compensation matters, the Committee considers the anticipated tax consequences to the Company (and, when relevant, to our executive officers) of the various payments under our compensation programs.
 Section 162(m) of the Internal Revenue Code (the "Code") generally disallows a tax deduction for any publicly held corporation for individual compensation of more than \$1.0 million in any taxable year to certain executive officers.
 We believe that we qualify as a REIT under the Code.
-Provided we qualify as a REIT, we are not required to pay federal income tax to the extent we distribute our taxable income to our shareholders each year.
-In order to qualify as a REIT, among other requirements, we generally must distribute to our shareholders at least 90% of our taxable income each year, excluding capital gains.
+Provided we qualify as a REIT, we are not required to pay federal income tax to the extent we distribute our taxable income to our shareholders at least 90% of our taxable income each year, excluding capital gains.
 As a result, we do not expect that the payment of compensation which is not deductible due to Section 162(m) of the Code will have a material adverse federal income tax consequence to us, provided that we qualify as a REIT.
 The Committee, after considering the potential impact of the application of Section 162(m) of the Code, may provide compensation to executive officers that may not be tax deductible if it believes that providing that compensation is in the best interests of the Company and its shareholders.

-COMPENSATION DECISIONS FOR 2020
+COMPENSATION DECISIONS FOR 2021